tlverse/tlverse-handbook/01-intro.Rmd

-industry professionals, and academicians in the sciences (whether biological, physical, economic, or social), public health, statistics, and numerous other fields, to equip them with the necessary knowledge and skills to utilize the the methodological developments of Targeted Learning --- a technique that provides tailored pre-specified machines for answering queries --- taking advantage of estimators that are efficient, minimally biased, and that provide formal statistical inference --- so that each and every data analysis incorporates state-of-the-art statistical methodology, all while ensuring compatibility with the guiding principles of computational reproducibility.
+industry professionals, and academicians in the sciences (whether biological, physical, economic, or social), public health, statistics, and numerous other fields, to equip them with the necessary knowledge and skills to utilize the the methodological developments of TL --- a principled technique for answering queries with confidence, which utilizes advances in causal inference, deep statistical theory, and machine learning  --- so that each and every data analysis is realistic, reflecting what is known (and unknown) about the process that generated the data via pre-specified and data-adaptive machines, and compatible with the guiding principles of computational reproducibility.

 Just as the conscientious use of modern statistical methodology is necessary to ensure that scientific practice thrives, robust, well-tested software plays a